-Fig. 8.12 Axial FSE MR image demonstrating features of posteromedial impingement in the setting of chronic valgus extension overload.
-The short arrows indicate sub-chondral sclerosis, chronic bony remodeling and partial cartilage wear in the posteromedial humeroulnar compartment.
-The long arrow shows a developing osteophyte off the medial aspect of the olecranon process

-[18].
-In chronic posteromedial impingement there may also be intra-articular loose bodies due to chondral injury.
+Fig. 11.12 Axial FSE MR image demonstrating features of posteromedial impingement in the setting of chronic valgus extension overload.
+The short arrows indicate sub-chondral sclerosis, chronic bony remodeling, and partial cartilage wear in the posteromedial humeroulnar compartment.
+The long arrow shows a developing osteophyte off the medial aspect of the olecranon process posteromedial joint capsule, which is most easily appreciated on sagittal and axial FSE images (Fig. 11.13).
+As posteromedial impingement continues, chondral thinning may be observed at the posteromedial ulnohumeral articulation, leading to the development of osteophytes usually on the olecranon [24].
+In chronic posteromedial impingement, there may also be intra-articular loose bodies due to chondral injury.
 Fractured osteophytes are also commonly seen and can be visualized on the far posterior images of the coronal series or on axial images.
 A lateral radiograph in maximum flexion is also efficacious in defining the osteophytes.
 The inability to obtain full extension of the elbow should prompt a search for additional evidence of posteromedial impingement.